nxt196/Hackathon_Team_7/README.md

 ## 🔧 Prerequisites

-Before starting, ensure you have the following Node JS and Git installed:
+Before starting, ensure you have Node JS and Git installed:

 ### Node.js